MauYepez/TheOneDayOne/README.md

 * Explore your surroundings to locate materials.
 * Use the interaction mechanics to harvest resources.

+future plans: make the towers interactable to collect special items.

 ## External Assets & Resources

 * **[Animations / (https://www.mixamo.com/)]**